asajid2-cell/harmonizer/README.md

 ### How It Works

-1. **Indexing**: Parses Python/JS/TS files using AST, extracts functions and classes with docstrings
+1. **Indexing**: Parses Python/JS/TS/Java/Kotlin/HTML/CSS files, extracts functions, classes, and CSS rules with metadata
 2. **Embedding**: CodeBERT converts each code symbol into a semantic vector
 3. **Storage**: Vectors stored in FAISS index for fast similarity search
 4. **Search**: Query text is embedded, FAISS finds nearest neighbors by cosine similarity